hydra3333/vapoursynth-cnr3/src/handover_documents/CNR3_Handover_Pack_Production_Spec_v2_0.md

 abbreviation.
 For the restart, the baseline changes and some preservation is deliberately dropped.

+**2A.1 Drafting baseline (context vs rules have DIFFERENT sources).**
+- **Enduring human context** is drafted from the CURRENT Document A (for a future regeneration, the new Document A v3.0 is itself the context baseline — NOT the old CMS06-era Document A, which is retired once v3.0 exists).
+On the very first restart generation the prior project Document A was the one-time context source; thereafter the context is self-perpetuating from the current Document A.
+- **The prevailing rules** are drafted from §3A (the Prevailing Rules Register held in THIS spec) — the authoritative, durable master list.
+Document A's rules section is GENERATED to reproduce §3A; it is not an independent source.
+- **The controlling design** is CMS07.0.
-**2A.1 Drafting baseline.** Draft the new pack from: CMS07.0 (controlling), the old Document A (for enduring human/project context and standing rules ONLY), and the CMS07.0 coder restart introduction.
-Do NOT use the old Document B/C as drafting baselines.
+- Do NOT use the old Document B/C as drafting baselines for context or rules.

-**2A.2 No abbreviation of ENDURING context.** The human-facing project context, the reason the project exists, the algorithmic orientation, the goal statement, and the standing coding/process rules must be preserved in full or enhanced — never reduced to a stub.
-(See §3 — the context requirement is mandatory and detailed.)
+**2A.2 No abbreviation of ENDURING context — richness is MANDATORY and checkable.**
+The human-facing project context, the reason the project exists, the algorithmic orientation, the goal statement, and the standing coding/process rules must be preserved in full or enhanced — NEVER reduced to a stub or a bare bullet list.
+This is the one part of the pack where length and detail are a FEATURE, not a fault: it must read as genuine, engaging human orientation that lets a newcomer understand what CNR3 is, why it exists, and why it is hard, from the document alone.
+The depth of the prior project's context prose must be preserved or improved, never thinned.
+A regeneration that stubs or compresses this context FAILS the §9 checklist (see §3.2).
+The rules content itself comes from §3A (the register), reproduced in full.

 **2A.3 DO quarantine superseded material.** Unlike v1.5, the restart REQUIRES omitting superseded development material from active sections.
 The following must NOT appear as